 After the trial, he was disbarred over misconduct in an unrelated trial.
-Bailey recently launched a website as part of a collaborative book project called "The Truth About the O.J.
+Bailey launched a website as part of a collaborative book project called "The Truth About the O.J.
 Simpson Verdicts," meant to be a chronological account of how the lawyers handled the case.

 He also is co-founder of Bailey and Elliot Consulting.

 Once regarded as the most watched judge in America, Los Angeles County Superior Court Judge Lance Ito made history when he allowed the O.J.
 Simpson trial to be televised.

 Ito retired on Jan.
 4, 2015, and has kept a relatively low profile over the years since the trial.